 There are two main anal sphincters; an internal and external sphincter.
 The internal anal sphincter is controlled by parasympathetic fibres which relax involuntarily.
-The external anal sphincter is skeletal muscle that is controlled by a somatic nerve supply from the Inferior anal branch of the Pudendal nerve (S2,3,4), which allows conscious control of defecation.
+The external anal sphincter is skeletal muscle that is controlled by somatic nerve supply from the Inferior anal branch of the Pudendal nerve (S2,3,4), which allows conscious control of defecation.

 - Relaxation of the external sphincter

 - Relaxation of pelvic wall muscles

 Peristaltic waves then facilitate the movement of faeces through the anal canal.
 Defecation can also be assisted by taking a deep breath and attempting to expel the air against a closed glottis, this is known as the Valsalva maneuver.